nguyenvukhang/kitty2/docs/integrations.rst

 Image and document viewers
 ----------------------------

-Powered by kitty's :doc:`graphics-protocol` there exist many tools for viewing images and other types of documents directly in your terminal, even over SSH.
+Powered by alatty's :doc:`graphics-protocol` there exist many tools for viewing images and other types of documents directly in your terminal, even over SSH.

 .. _tool_termpdf: